Dentistry in ancient Rome: Gum disease

 Ancient Roman medical writers believed that teeth could become loose due to root weakness or gum disease.
 They would treat this by cauterizing the gums, then covering it in honey swilled with mead.
 Afterwards, medication was placed on the teeth.
 If the tooth became painful it would be extracted.
 This procedure would be conducted by "scraping" the tooth in "round order" and then shaking the tooth until it could be safely removed.
 Celsus described a treatment for gum bleeding that involved chewing purslane and another therapy for mouth bleeding that involved drinking undiluted wine or vinegar.
 He further recommends that patients could chew on either apples and pears or vinegar to contain the juices within their gums.
 Pedanius Dioscorides, a 1st-century Greek physician, documented herbal remedies that functioned as drugs for gum disease and toothaches.

 Dentures

-As early as the 7th century BC, Etruscans in northern Italy made partial dentures out of human or other animal teeth fastened together with gold bands.
-The Romans had likely borrowed this technique by the 5th century BC.
+As early as the 7th century BCE, Etruscans in northern Italy made partial dentures out of human or other animal teeth fastened together with gold bands.
+The Romans had likely borrowed this technique by the 5th century BCE.
 A text by Martial (c.
-AD 40-103) referenced Cascellius, who extracted or repaired painful teeth.
+40–103 CE) referenced Cascellius, who extracted or repaired painful teeth.
 H. L. Strömgren (1935), postulated that by repairing it was meant tooth replacement and not tooth filling.